-W. D. EVA: There is a further report from the Plans Committee and Elder Williams will bring it to us.
+W. D. EVA: There is a further report from the Plans Committee and Elder Williams will bring it

 The Spirit of Prophecy resolution was read and voted.
-Recommendations regarding the Laymen's Emphasis Thrust.
-1975-1980; Literature Emphasis Year, 1976; Launching Witnessing for Christ Program; Worldwide Youth Emphasis and Involvement; and Sabbath School Evangelism Plans were voted and will appear, with the Spirit of Prophecy resolution, in the final report of the Plans Committee in Bulletin 10.]
+Recommendations regarding the Lay-Emphasis Thrust. men's 1975-1980; Literature Emphasis Year, 1976; Launching Witnessing for Christ Program; Worldwide Youth Emphasis and Involvement; and Sabbath School Evangelism Plans were voted and will appear, with the Spirit of Prophecy resolution, in the final report of the Plans Committee in Bulletin 10.]